I’ve always been interested in outsiders.

 What she didn’t know was that I had flown to Pakistan in order to get a visa to visit a place far more ‘exotic’ – Afghanistan.

-I respect that travelling to Pakistan, Turkmenistan, India or Afghanistan is not everyones cup of tea.
-I understand the lure of sun and sand or snowy peaks and hot chocolate, and even a good road trip not too far from home.
-But it’s always been ‘those places’ that has lured me and captivated my imagination.
+It’s always been “those places” that has lured me and captivated my imagination.
 I was just too worried about what my family, my colleagues, the strangers that would feel it appropriate to cast judgement on my decisions would say.

 There’s something to be said about age and wisdom here.